sbamboo/custom-mc-cape-provider/README.md

-# litetex-cape-provider_custom-provider
+# custom-mc-cape-provider
-A custom cape provider for @litetex's cape-provider mod
+A custom cape provider, currently for @litetex's cape-provider mod